sampoder/climatator/journal/_posts/2020-09-22-source-evaluation.md

 We can’t verify the information, as the interview focused on collecting their experiences from telling stories about global issues.

 However we can verify Lachlan’s experience, through their [résumé](https://lachlanjc.com/resume) and their [GitHub profile](https://github.com/lachlanjc) (where they host their projects).

+### Objectivity

+This was a very opinion based interview, due to the framing off my questions.
+When asking the questions, I wanted to get a really unique and insightful perspective.
+There was also an emotional aspect as I know that Lachlan cares a lot about environmental warming (like me).

+There was also a personal bias, as we all have different experiences.
+However, I don’t think this is necessarily a bad thing.

+As this wasn’t a fact-focus source I can’t verify them.

+### Currency

+This information is quite recent as the interview only took place on the 23rd of September and Lachlan is very involved with the latest trends.